Kristin McGrath | Updated

-Amazon Confirms Price of AI Alexa: $19.99 a Month (Free for Prime Members)
+Amazon AI Alexa Is Now Here for $19.99 a Month (Free for Prime Members)

 The Krazy Coupon Lady is an ad-supported service.
 Many offers on our site contain affiliate links, and we may earn a small commission if you make a purchase using them.
 Some posts are sponsored by the maker of the product, and we receive a fee for the post.
 See our full advertiser disclosure.